adajel/supplementary-code-chapter-2-emi-book/README.md

 and run the Docker container *ceciledc/fenics_mixed_dimensional:05-02-20* by:

 * Installing docker: https://docs.docker.com/engine/installation/
-* Build and start docker container with docker run -t -v ~/:/home/fenics -i ceciledc/fenics_mixed_dimensional:05-02-20
+* Build and start docker container with:

+    docker run -t -v ~/:/home/fenics -i ceciledc/fenics_mixed_dimensional:05-02-20

 To run the code and reproduce the results, execute: